 Twenty-year-old Amanda Lee has always wanted to be a nurse.
 But after a life-changing diagnosis in 2012, Lee suddenly had a more personal motivation to pursue her career goals.
 After seeing her primary care doctor for pain in her lower back, doctors determined Lee had a tumor that was causing internal bleeding.
 Lee, then 17, … Continued

 Cancers known as sarcomas develop in the connective tissues, such as muscle, fat, and bone, that hold the body together.
-The type of sarcoma diagnosed in Toronto Mayor Rob Ford, liposarcoma, originates in fat cells that have been driven by random DNA errors into malignant growth, forming tumors.
-George Demetri, MD, Director of Dana-Farber’s Center … Continued
+The type of sarcoma called liposarcoma originates in fat cells that have been driven by random DNA errors into malignant growth, forming tumors.
+George Demetri, MD, director of Dana-Farber’s Center for Sarcoma and Bone Oncology, … Continued